Pumpkin Soup

 Adding a handful of croutons is another delicious addition that easily adds an extra bit of crunch.

-This is a filling soup that you can serve as a first course or a main course with a side of your favorite salad.
-I like to pair this soup with a simple cucumber salad.
+This filling soup can be served as a first course or a main course with a side of your favorite salad.
+I like to pair it with a simple cucumber salad.

 Soup is always part of our Thanksgiving Dinner routine.
 We always serve a soup course.
-And it's something my husband has always insisted on because after all of the cooking he wants everybody to have a long family dinner so multiple courses are a must.
+My husband has always insisted on this because, after all the cooking, he wants everybody to have a long family dinner, so multiple courses are a must.

-Old-Fashioned Potato Soup - hearty soup topped with bacon and cheese
+Creamy Chicken Potato Soup – hearty chicken soup topped with bacon and cheese

 Creamy Shrimp Chowder – rich and creamy chowder made with tiny shrimp